 Yes, you can.
 See Enabling backups in Backup Manager for instructions.

 Yes.
-The Backup Manager uses Volume Shadow Copy to create a virtual copy of your files before a backup begins.
+The Backup Manager uses VSS Writers supplied by the operating system, as well as Volume Shadow Copy to create a virtual copy of your files before a backup begins.
 Volume Shadow Copy allows for backing up files that are open or not in use.
 Files can be backed up in a consistent state, even if they are open.
 After the backup has completed, the virtual copy is removed and the original file stays intact.

 They are held in your temp directory:

 The retention period is handled by the product applied to the device.
 Please check the product applied by going to Product management in Backup Management Console.
 If no product is applied, the default retention is 28 days and 3 file versions.